 The simplest way to get the help you need is to talk to a parent or guardian, but if you don’t feel comfortable doing that, you could turn to another trusted adult such as a teacher, guidance counselor, another family member, religious leader, or call your doctor yourself.
 When you’re deciding who to talk to about your concerns, pick someone who is not judgmental, is a good listener, respects your need for privacy, and will take what is said seriously.
 This person should also be someone who you’re comfortable talking to and who gives good advice.

 If you’re not comfortable talking to someone you know about your problems, you can also talk to someone anonymously by calling a hotline or using another type of support service.

 - NAMI: Teens and Young Adults: The National Alliance on Mental Illness explains that a mental illness is not the victim’s fault and that resources are available to help.

 - For Young People Looking for Help: MentalHealth.gov explains that mental health issues can strike young people as well as adults.
-Visit their website for their definition of what constitutes a mental health problem.
+Visit its website to understand what constitutes a mental health condition.

 - Warning Signs of Suicide (PDF): This document talks about how to detect warning signs that someone might commit suicide.

 - Mental Health Resources for Teens: This in-depth article and analysis by Teen Vogue serves as a reference guide to help teenagers — specifically those in the LGBTQ community — find the support they need to overcome emotional or mental distress.

 - Behavioral Health Treatment Services Locator: On this page, the Substance Abuse and Mental Health Services Administration provides a locator to help you find treatment options if you’re struggling with a mental illness or an addiction.